stender11/stender11/README.md

 - 📁 Current project is: my 🌍Natural Wonders🌍 full-stack app.

-- 🧠 Growing and improving by: learning more EJS and researching other templating languages.
+- 🧠 Growing and improving by: learning more data structures and algorithms.

 - 💻 Most of my completed projects are available on my website: **https://adam-w-stephens.netlify.app/**